Lynne Frederick: Philanthropy

 Following the death of her first husband Peter Sellers, she became involved in donating to various heart charities.

 In November 1980, she bought and donated an echocardiograph (valued at £12,400) to the Middlesex Hospital in London where Sellers died of a heart attack.
-Frederick stated “I wanted to try and reciprocate in some way to the enormous love and care which staff here showed my husband.”
+Frederick stated "I wanted to try and reciprocate in some way to the enormous love and care which staff here showed my husband".

-After her own death in 1994, she left individual sums of $250,000 to the British Heart Foundation and the Middlesex Hospital in London as tribute to Sellers (who died of a heart attack).
+After her own death in 1994, she left individual sums of $250,000 to the British Heart Foundation and the Middlesex Hospital in London as tribute to Sellers.
 As a sign of gratitude, the Middlesex Hospital hung a plaque thanking both Sellers and Frederick for their generous contributions.

 Trail of the Pink Panther (1982) lawsuit

 Shortly after the release of Trail of the Pink Panther (1982), Frederick filed suit against MGM, United Artists, and film director Blake Edwards for $3 million in damages and to block the film's distribution.
-She claimed that the film tarnished Peter Sellers's reputation, and was made without authorization from his estate, which she controlled.
+She claimed that the film tarnished Peter Sellers' reputation and that it was made without authorisation from his estate, which she controlled.

-At the High Court in London, the defence argued that the film was meant to be a tribute to Sellers, but Frederick stated “It was an appalling film: Not a tribute to my husband but an insult to his memory.”
+At the High Court in London, the defence argued that the film was meant to be a tribute to Sellers, but Frederick stated "It was an appalling film: Not a tribute to my husband but an insult to his memory".
 Her chief objection was that her late husband had specifically prohibited the use of outtakes from earlier Pink Panther films in his lifetime, and that his estate should have had the right to control the use of outtakes after his death.
-The idea of using outtakes in future Pink Panther films was first presented in Sellers's lifetime when Edwards had shot and edited a three-hour version of The Pink Panther Strikes Again (1976).
-However, United Artists objected to this long version and the film was trimmed from three hours to an hour and a half.
+The idea of using outtakes in future Pink Panther films was first presented in Sellers' lifetime when Edwards had shot and edited a three-hour version of The Pink Panther Strikes Again (1976).
+However, United Artists objected to this long version, and the film was trimmed from three hours to an hour and a half.

-After Sellers's death in 1980, UA, wanting to cash in on the continuation of the series, elected Edwards to construct a new film from outtakes and deleted scenes from the five previous Pink Panther movies featuring Sellers.
+After Sellers' death in 1980, United Artists, wanting to cash in on the continuation of the series, elected Edwards to construct a new film from outtakes and deleted scenes from the five previous Pink Panther movies featuring Sellers.
 A handful of new material involving other actors was specially filmed for inclusion.
-Some of the older material dated as far back as 1963, nineteen years previously.
-The lack of continuity was evident in many scenes, and was subjected to heavy mockery from film critics.
+Some of the older material dated as far back as 1963.
+The lack of continuity was evident in many scenes, and was mocked by film critics.

 In 1985, Judge Charles Hobhouse ruled in favour of Frederick, awarding her $1 million, but dismissed her request to ban the film.
-Despite her efforts to protect Sellers's legacy, the press continued sneering at her.
-Frederick herself stated "I hope this proves that I'm not a gold digger!
-I’ve risked my entire fortune and the financial future of my daughter to protect Peter's reputation."
-After the lawsuit, Frederick continued to guard Sellers's films and went to great lengths to make sure each one was handled with respect and dignity.
+Frederick stated "I hope this proves that I'm not a gold digger!
+I've risked my entire fortune and the financial future of my daughter to protect Peter's reputation."
+After the lawsuit Frederick continued to guard Sellers' films.